 The same is true of Squarespace, yes WordPress has hundreds of thousands of options and Squarespace only has a handful but what it does it does so elegantly, so well, it just works.

-It is a managed solution so no setting up MySQL databases etc, no developer knowledge is necessary at all - Except for a bit of technical wherewithal to configure your domain settings if you already have an external domain but there are step by step guides for this.
+- It is a managed solution so no setting up MySQL databases etc, no developer knowledge is necessary at all - Except for a bit of technical wherewithal to configure your domain settings if you already have an external domain but there are step-by-step guides for this.

 XML Sitemaps are created automatically and the SEO code structure is solid.
-My analysis using SEOQuake and other diagnostic tools so far has been very positive so it is a lot stronger than your run-of-the-mill website builders.
+My analysis using SEOQuake and other diagnostic tools so far has been very positive, so it is a lot stronger than your run-of-the-mill website builders.

-It is cheap, up to 20-page website costs just $96 per year, fully hosted including a domain (if you don't already have one that is), which is less than a decent shared hosting account with the likes of 1and1.
+- It is cheap, up to a 20-page website costs just $96 per year, fully hosted including a domain (if you don't already have one that is), which is less than a decent shared hosting account with the likes of 1and1.

 On the flip side, a single shared hosting account at $120-$150 dollars per year can host several WordPress websites whereas Squarespace charges on a per-site basis.

-If you are a web designer who is making money on hosting this may be a stumbling block but to me and my clients this is not an issue as I don't have the hassle of managing the server on their behalf (I don't make money on client hosting accounts) and they are fully in control of things from the off, support is provided by Squarespace, I can concentrate on building a site that brings in more business for my client, result!
+If you are a web designer who is making money on hosting, this may be a stumbling block but to me and my clients this is not an issue as I don't have the hassle of managing the server on their behalf (I don't make money on client hosting accounts) and they are fully in control of things from the off, support is provided by Squarespace, I can concentrate on building a site that brings in more business for my client, result!

-With another project I am working on the client requires a restricted members area with user login etc. which is the type of bespoke functionality that Squarespace wouldn't be suitable for (at the moment).
+With another project I am working on, the client requires a restricted members' area with user login, etc. which is the type of bespoke functionality that Squarespace wouldn't be suitable for (at the moment).

 [Update: September 2018] Since writing this article quite a lot has changed.
-Squarespace has remained pretty static while page builders have run rampant in the world of WordPress.
+Squarespace has remained static while page builders have run rampant in the world of WordPress.
 Elementor, Brizy, Divi, and others have made developing websites and landing pages with WordPress so much easier.